okb1creativedesignbureau-spec/OKB-1_Creative_Design_Bureau/index.md

 [Main R-2130 site](https://okb1creativedesignbureau-spec.github.io/OKB-1_Creative_Design_Bureau/products/R-2130-PTDI.html)

-A modern re-imagining of Indonesia’s cancelled N-2130, rebuilt as a complete 21st-century digital aircraft.[Technical Description Page](https://okb1creativedesignbureau-spec.github.io/OKB-1_Creative_Design_Bureau/products/cad-r-2130.html)
+A modern re-imagining of Indonesia’s cancelled N-2130, rebuilt as a complete 21st-century digital aircraft.

 The R-2130 RegioJet is a modernized digital revival of Indonesia’s unrealized N-2130 jetliner program.
 This is not an official PTDI product — it is an independent engineering concept, rebuilt in full 3D using modern CAD lofting and surface modeling techniques.